Introduction to Anthropology

 For your research assignment for this class, you are asked to write a 5- to 7-page paper focused on the following theme:

 Research how one present-day non-"western" culture has adapted or failed to adapt to the rapid social and environmental changes of the modern world.
 Detail not only how this has happened, but why and what might be done to ensure the culture's survival in the future.
-You must also incorporate at least 10 anthropological terms into your essay, in a manner that clearly indicates that you understand their definitions and uses.

 In your final paper, you must use at least five peer-reviewed, high-quality sources.